acmkc/NLP_Final_Individual_Project/README.md

 ## To train the model
 * DistilBERT model

-  Go into the final.ipynb - Part2 - start running!
+  Go into the folder "Code" - final.ipynb - Part2 - start running!